 Control offices were vital hubs of communication, so both the King's Cross and the Doncaster control offices were moved to the comparative safety of the surrounding country during the second world war.
 The King's Cross office was based at Knebworth from 1939 until mid-1958, when it returned to King's Cross - to Floor 1 of Great Northern House.
 The Doncaster office moved out to Bawtry during wartime.

-The S&T (Signals and Telegraph) Department
+Equipment Installation, Maintenance and Repair: the S&T (Signals and Telegraph) Department

-S&T Fitters had a range of specialist skills – for example the Locking Fitter maintained and repaired signal box locking frames; others specialised in overhead line work or in signal, point and crossing gate mechanisms.
+S&T Fitters and Linemen had a range of specialist skills – for example the Locking Fitter maintained and repaired signal box locking frames; others specialised in overhead line work or in signal, point and crossing gate mechanisms.
 The work was often in exposed locations and involved climbing tall signal posts and telegraph poles, working at height with tools and equipment while trying to hold on safely.

 Eddie Lee worked in S&T at Grantham.
 Julia, Eddie's wife, said "I can tell you that I have had countless nights' sleep disturbed through Eddie having to attend for various Royal Trains.
 Everybody, but everybody had to be on standby in the boxes and elsewhere in case of problems."